styled-components/webstorm-styled-components/README.md

 The plugin can be installed in WebStorm, IntelliJ IDEA Ultimate, PhpStorm, PyCharm Pro, and RubyMine v2017.2 and above.

 # Installation
-The plugin can be installed from the IDE plugin manager window.
-It's available under the name `Styled Components`.
+To install the plugin open the IDE `Preferences | Plugins`, then click `Browse repositories...` and search for `Styled Components`.

 # Features
 With this plugin you can enjoy the full coding assistance for styled-components 💅